-This online course demonstrates how you can use established project managment techniques to successfully carry out your research.
+This online course demonstrates how you can use established project management techniques to successfully carry out your research.
 It introduces a broad range of considerations relevent to academic research, and a variety of planning and problem-solving techniques to help you work out the best approach for your project.

 Upon completion of the course you will: